Ground State Properties of Quantum Skyrmions described by Neural Network Quantum States: Ground State

 The energy convergence plot for the $5\times 5$ lattice at $D=0.8J$ and $A=0.3J$ is shown in Figure~\ref{energy}(a).
 Here, the NQS correctly describes the quantum skyrmion ground state.
 The inset shows the relative error $\Delta E$ in the ground state energy over the number of iterations,

 The energy convergence for a $9 \times 9$ lattice over the number of iterations for the Hamiltonian parameters $D=0.5J$ and $A=0.2J$ is shown in Fig.~\ref{energy}(b).

 The ground state diagram for this lattice is shown in Fig.~\ref{spinexp}(a), depending on the DMI, $D$, and the anisotropy, $A$.
 The quantum skyrmion (QS) is the ground state for a wide range of parameters (triangles in Fig.~\ref{spinexp}(a)), especially at stronger DMI, which favors a noncolinear alignment of the neighboring spins.
 The spin expectation value at the $i$-th site, $\left<\boldsymbol{S}_i\right>=\left<{\sigma}_i/2\right>$, for the ground state at $D=0.5J$ and $A=0.2J$ is shown in Fig.~\ref{spinexp}(c).
 A fundamental difference from the case of classical magnetic skyrmions is that the expectation value of the length of the spins, $|\left<\boldsymbol{S}_i\right>|$, is reduced in the QS state.
+For the ground state in Fig.~\ref{spinexp}(c), $|\left<\boldsymbol{S}_i\right>|$ ranges from $0.92\frac{\hbar}{2}$ in the ring around the center to $1.00\frac{\hbar}{2}$ at the boundary and the center of the quantum skyrmion.
+Among the QS ground states, the minimum of $|\left<\boldsymbol{S}_i\right>|=0.90\frac{\hbar}{2}$ is found at $D=0.6J$ and $A=0$.
 The spins are not merely rotated from the boundary to the center, as is the case with classical spins, but are a superposition of the local eigenstates of spin operators in different directions.

 For large $A$ and small DMI, the ground state is a ferromagnet (FM) as the spins align in the direction parallel to the boundary fields (squares in Fig.~\ref{spinexp}(a)).
 An example is shown in Fig.~\ref{spinexp}(d) for $D=0.1J$ and $A=J$.
 Now, we discuss the parameter regime where the NQS struggles to find the correct ground state.
 As both DMI and $A$ decrease, the magnitude of the spin expectation values also decreases.
 We find that in this regime, marked by circles in Fig.~\ref{spinexp}(a), the quantum skyrmion only exists as a metastable state for some parameters, observed in the form of a local minimum during the optimization procedure where the NQS is stuck for some iterations before converging to the ground state.
 The ground state is characterized by almost vanishing spin expectation values aligned along the $x$ or $y$ direction.
 As mentioned earlier, for small DMI values, the NQS is not able to resolve the nearly degenerate ground state from the first excited state even in smaller lattices.
 Hence, we label this regime where our method does not find either a QS or an FM ground state as a ``mixed state" (MS) (circles in Fig.~\ref{spinexp}(a)).